potaytoh2/Arbitrage-prototype/README.md

 # Project Name
-> This projects mimics an arbitrage bot that swaps a tokenB for tokenC on Uniswap, then swaps tokenC for tokenB on SushiSwap.
+> This projects mimics an arbitrage bot that leverages on flashloans to swap a tokenB for tokenC on Uniswap, then swaps tokenC for tokenB on SushiSwap.
 It is a test prototype that I'm using to make further improvements.
 ## Table of Contents
 * [Set up](#setup)
 * [Project Status](#project-status)